joshkurz/angular-google-maps/README.md

 ## Overview

 The purpose of this project is to encourage collaboration from the community with how best to work with Google Maps using AngularJS.
-Although I have been a developer since '82, I have moderate experience with JavaScript and am very new to AngularJS.
-I do however see advantages using this framework.
-Please feel free to submit issues for discussion.
-I will try to implement suggestions ASAP.
+I started a [thread](https://groups.google.com/forum/?fromgroups&nomobile=true#!topic/angular/CM8ewcWeTF4) in AngularJS Google Groups.

 ## Technologies